telerik/reporting-docs/doc-output/configure-the-report-engine/privatefonts-element.md

 ---
 title: privateFonts Element
-page_title: privateFonts Element
+page_title: Configuring the privateFonts Element
-description: privateFonts Element
+description: "Learn how to use any TrueType font, without having to install it on the host machine, through the privateFonts configuration element."
 slug: telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/privatefonts-element
 tags: privatefonts,element
 published: True